Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 <a href="#hello-world">Jump to Hello world!</a>

-Web tip 3: Descriptive link text
+W3: Descriptive link text

 Ensure your links describe their target (the page/document they refer to) even when reading it without context.

-Two of the most popular and worst link texts are “here” and “click here”; please do not use these words for links as they are non-descriptive!
+Two of the most popular and worst link texts are “here” and “click here.”
+Please do not use these words for links, as they are non-descriptive!

 To make link texts more descriptive, sometimes all you need to do is shuffle words around.
 See the bad and good examples in the code below: